TZer0/tzer0.github.io/warframe.md

 If you're a new player (or about to start playing), I have the following recommendations:
 * Don't pick Volt as your starting frame.
 * Join a clan (gets you access to Volt).
+* Don't spend plat on something you could earn by just playing the game.
+You never really have a good reason to do this.
 * The moment you hit mastery rank 4, get the Hek blueprint from the market and build it.
 It'll carry you well.
 * Buy every MK1 from the market in turn, level them to 30 and throw them in the bin.
 * Check what weapons are required as ingredients for other weapons before you throw away any of them [here](https://warframe.fandom.com/wiki/Weapons_Required_as_Crafting_Ingredients).
 * Get a Kuva Nukor when you can (you won't regret it).
-* Don't spend plat on something you could earn by just playing the game.
 * Don't sell non-prime frames if you get the prime variant.
 Get the helminth segment instead and subsume the frame.
 * Get a Railjack (start by purchasing the railjack cephalon from the in-game marketplace after The Second Dream).
 Railjack is great for earning credits, cracking relics while getting new ones, mastery, and getting unique weapons.
 * In the Q&A chat you can write `where <name of warframe>`, such as `where loki` to find out where a given frame is. `when baro` tells you next time the void trader will show up and where.